isce-framework/isce2/README.txt

 THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
 USE AT YOUR OWN RISK.

-Use of this software is controlled by a non-commercial use license agreement provided by the California Institute of Technology Jet Propulsion Laboratory.
+This software is open source under the terms of the the Apache License.
+Its export classification is 'EAR9 NLR', which entails some restrictions and responsibilities.
-You must obtain a license in order to use this software.
-Please consult the LICENSE file found in this package.
+Please read the accompanying LICENSE.txt and LICENSE-2.0 files.

 ISCE is a framework designed for the purpose of processing Interferometric Synthetic Aperture Radar (InSAR) data.
 The framework aspects of it have been